Textualize/textual/docs/how-to/package-with-hatch.md

 Hatch can create an initial directory structure and files with the `new` *subcommand*.
 Enter `hatch new` followed by the name of your project.
-For the calculator example we will used "textual calculator".
+For the calculator example, the name will be "textual calculator":

 ```batch
 hatch new "textual calculator"